floating-ui/floating-ui/README.md

 });
 ```

-Now you can use the `Popper` class with _only_ the features you want.
-For
+Now you can use the `createPopper` function to instantiate poppers with _only_
-instance, we aren't using the `arrow`, `flip`, or `offset` modifiers, because
+the features you want.
+For instance, we aren't using the `arrow`, `flip`, or
-the current component, route, or our entire app does not need them.
-This lets us
+`offset` modifiers, because the current component, route, or our entire app does
-save on bundle size bytes for our users!
+not need them.
+This lets us save on bundle size bytes for our users!

 If you don't want to bother with tree-shaking and don't need bundle size cost
 advantages, you can import the fully featured `esm` file: